NaziaNishat/Yoo-Chip-Muncks/README.md

 # Yoo-Chip-Muncks
-This is a game developed using java..
+A game developed with java.